MarlinFirmware/MarlinDocumentation/_hardware/controllers.md

       images:
         - alt: T5UIC1
           back: [ T5UIC1_DWIN, T5UIC1_DACAI, T5UIC1_SYNWIT1, T5UIC1_SYNWIT2, T5UIC1_TJC ]

+    - name: DWIN_LCD_PROUI
+      description: The same hardware as `DWIN_CREALITY_LCD` with the ProUI user interface.

+    - name: DWIN_CREALITY_LCD_JYERSUI
+      description: The same hardware as `DWIN_CREALITY_LCD` with the JyersUI user interface.

+    - name: DWIN_MARLINUI_PORTRAIT
+      description: The same hardware as `DWIN_CREALITY_LCD` with the MarlinUI user interface in portrait orientation.

+    - name: DWIN_MARLINUI_LANDSCAPE
+      description: The same hardware as `DWIN_CREALITY_LCD` with the MarlinUI user interface in landscape orientation.

   - name: G-code Hosts
     summary: Serial-connected controllers can work like a host and command Marlin using G-code.